Huotes/CommitMaker/README.md

 The movie 'Delta Force' was extremely hard to make because Chuck had to downplay his abilities.
 The first few cuts were completely unbelievable.

 Theres no place like 127.0.0.1

+There are no such things as tornados.
+Chuck Norris just hates trailer parks.